Already

 Ireland's No-to-Nice movement said

-that that they were not against EU enlargement if the Accession
+against EU enlargement if the Accession

 States got a fair deal that was

-acceptable to their peoples in fair and free referendums.
+in fair and free referendums.
 They